25+ Important Places to Visit and Learn About Black History in North Carolina

 A common theme in this community is resilience, a theme that is worth listening to during one of Barton’s tours.
 Both driving tours and walking tours are available, offering a nice mix depending on your ability to keep up.

-The museum commemorates the A&T Four, who each took a seat at the counter and peacefully fought for change.
+The African American museum in NC commemorates the A&T Four, who each took a seat at the counter and peacefully fought for change.
 Galleries and exhibits share the story of their five-month-long sit-in but also the greater Civil Rights struggle as a whole.

 Read More: The Best Things to Do in Greensboro